Gitongamiriam/revamp-blog/_posts/2015-09-09-A Spectrum of Consent.md

 **A Spectrum of Consent**

-In my recent efforts into understanding this topic, and some recent dives into my  [Systems For Collective Choice](), the topic of the A Spectrum Of Consent has repeatedly come up.
+In my recent efforts into understanding this topic, and some recent dives into my  [Systems For Collective Choice](){:target="_blank"}, the topic of the A Spectrum Of Consent has repeatedly come up.
 There appear to be a range of levels of consent required for various deliberative processes and voting systems.

 I have had these incomplete notes on the Spectrum of Consent around for a couple of years, which I've only shared privately.
-However, given my discussions this week at the [Consensus 2015](https://montreal2015.scalingbitcoin.org/) conference and elsewhere, it was time to share.
+However, given my discussions this week at the [Consensus 2015](https://montreal2015.scalingbitcoin.org/){:target="_blank"} conference and elsewhere, it was time to share.
 I welcome comments and suggestions!

 Basically, many groups view consensus processes as a requirement, however, many others see consensus processes as unworkable and a serious problem to be avoided.
 These efforts to define A Spectrum Of Consent are somewhat to help me understand this dichotomy.
 I personally believe that certain deliberative processes and voting systems are good for some things, some for others.
 But I find I'm rare in that opinion — most people lean strongly in way one or the other.